Honduras

 First English settlement on Roatán (Ruatan, Ratan)

-Island by the
+Providence Island is taken by the Spanish,

 1642